PaulineTeng/Getting-and-Cleaning-Data/README.md

 	\UCI HAR Dataset\features.txt

 ####X_test.txt and X_train.txt
 These files are the training sets and contain observation of 561 features.
+Features are normalized and bounded within [-1,1].

 ####y_test.txt and y_train.txt
-These are the training labels and contain 1 variable.
+These are the training labels.

 ####subject_test.txt & subject_train.txt
 Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.